wgroeneveld/redzuurdesem/content/post/2012-07-08-baking-your-daily-bread.md

 Knead max.
 5 minutes (might take longer the first try!
 Don&#8217;t worry, as soon as you can see your dough \*developing\*, you&#8217;re fine) and cover the mixing bowl to let the dough bulk ferment.

 <span style="text-decoration: underline;">7:15 PM</span> &#8211; do your first &#8220;**stretch & fold**&#8220;: take the dough out of the container, stretch it a bit (without degassing it too much) and fold it like a letter over itself in 2/3th.
 Turn it 90° and do the same.
-We&#8217;ll do this twice within the 2 hour bulk ferment to strenghten the dough as high hydratation dough is quite slack and otherwise it&#8217;ll lose it&#8217;s shape when proofing.
+We&#8217;ll do this twice within the 2 hour bulk ferment to strengthen the dough as high hydratation dough is quite slack and otherwise it&#8217;ll lose it&#8217;s shape when proofing.

 <span style="text-decoration: underline;">8:00 PM</span> &#8211; next stretch & fold.